 A major contributor to larger human capital management (HCM) initiatives, HRIS software combines the innovations of information technology (IT) with HR practices to make storing and retrieving employee information easier.

-HRIS stands for human resource information systems.
-Essentially, it is a software application that stores employee information and digitally supports traditional HR functions like payroll, recruiting, and training.
+HRIS stands for human resource information system.
+Essentially, it’s a set of tools or features that store employee information and digitally support traditional HR functions like payroll, recruiting, and training.

-Acting as digital record-keepers, HRIS platforms replace physical file cabinets full of personnel records with a streamlined database that is easily accessed and updated.
-These systems can automate required processes, such as I-9 verification, and allow users to quickly update their direct deposit information, benefits elections, etc.
+Like digital record-keepers, HRIS platforms replace physical file cabinets of personnel records with streamlined databases that are easily accessed and updated.
+These systems can automate required processes, such as I-9 verification, and allow users to quickly update their own information, enrollments, etc.

-The terms HRIS, human resource management systems (HRMS), and human capital management (HCM) are often used interchangeably.
+The terms HRIS, Human Resource Management System (HRMS), and HCM are often used interchangeably.
 However, there are some differences.

-As a suite of tools, HRIS software often contains a robust set of features that facilitate core HR administrative duties.
-You’ll likely find an HR information system that includes at least some of the following functions:
+As a suite of tools, the key functions of HRIS software often facilitate core HR administrative duties.
+You’ll likely find an HR information system that includes at least some of the following:

 Regardless of how many possible features are available, a quality HRIS should be able to provide flexible options that include only the most necessary tools based on an individual organization's unique needs.

-At its core, an HRIS is intended to help manage employee information within an organization’s defined structure or hierarchy.
+At its core, an HRIS is intended to help manage employee information within an organization’s defined structure.
 It does this by streamlining the entry, storage, and access to multiple types of data, including:

 The ability to automate tasks also saves time for HR teams, freeing them to focus on strategic initiatives that matter.
-Automation also reduces the risk of human error by reducing manual data entry.
+HR Automation can not only save an organization thousands of hours, but also lessen the risk of human error by reducing manual data entry.

 Most HRIS systems will include self-service portals that enable employees to log in, update, and verify information themselves.
 Some also offer mobile app versions of the tools.